coding-for-reproducible-research/Research_Coding_Community/README.md

 ## Accessibility (optional, recommended)

 The `accessibility.yml` workflow runs [Pa11y](https://pa11y.org/) to flag potential accessibility issues.
-You can disable it by removing the workflow or keep it to improve inclusivity.
+It builds the Jupyter Book, identifies changed pages, and posts an accessibility report as a PR comment.

+### Setup

+1. **Enable Actions and permissions**
+   - Go to **Settings → Actions → General**.
+   - Under **Actions permissions**, ensure actions are allowed.
+   - Under **Workflow permissions**, set:
+     - **Read and write permissions** ✅ (needed for posting PR comments and caching).
+   - Keep **Require approval for first-time contributors** enabled (recommended).

+✅ With this setup, Pa11y will automatically run on changed pages and provide feedback directly in your pull requests.

 ---